Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 For some dogs, racing around like a lunatic after bats is just their way of expressing their relief that the terrible task is over.
 So next time you give your dog a bath, carefully watch his body language.
 Are your dog's facial muscles tense, ears back and tail down?
 If so, he likely dreads bath-time.
 Therefore, if your pup is afraid of bath time or doesn’t enjoy it, look at your other bathing options.

 There are for sure some fun contraptions out there that don’t require you to wrangle your pup in a bathtub or leash him up so he doesn’t get away.
-Instead, aim to teach your pup to interact with the water in a positive way and you may get them to be less scared, which potentially may translate in fewer zoomies afterward.
+Instead, aim to teach your pup to interact with the water in a positive way and you may get them to be less scared, which potentially may translate into fewer zoomies afterward.

 2. Celebrating the Good Times!